-Kensington Palace confirmed Kate’s trip to the Netherlands centered around this exhibition:
+Kensington Palace confirmed Kate’s trip to the Netherlands centred around this exhibition:

 “The Royal Collection loaned the works and, as a result, an invitation was extended to the Duchess, a former history of art student, to come over to the Mauritshuis … Everything else has been organised around it.”
 Source: The Express